DonTee-Why/drones/README.md

 - [JDK 1.8](https://www.oracle.com/java/technologies/downloads) or later
 - [Maven 3.2+](https://maven.apache.org/download.cgi)
-- You can also inport the project into you IDE
+- You can also import the project into you IDE

 1. Clone the project from the repository and then cd into the root directory